engr-nasir-jamal/Home-appliance-energy-calculator/README.md

 # Home Appliance Energy Cost Calculator

-A Python application that calculates household appliance energy consumption and estimated monthly electricity cost.
+A python application that calculates household appliances daily and monthly energy consumption and estimates  its daily and monthly monthly cost.